strontic/strontic.github.io/xcyclopedia/library/control.exe-4DBD69D4C9DA5AAAC731F518EF8EBEA0.md

 ## Possible Misuse

 *The following table contains possible examples of `control.exe` being misused.
-While `control.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `control.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --